DoctorMcKay/node-steam-user/README.md

 - `canInviteFriends` - `true` if your account can invite friends, `false` if not

 Emitted on logon and probably when limitations change.
 The [`limitations`](#limitations) property will be updated after this event is emitted.

+### vacBans
+- `numBans` - How many bans your account has
+- `appids` - The AppIDs from which you're banned.
+Since each ban affects a range of AppIDs, some of the AppIDs in this array may not exist.

+Emitted on logon and probably when you get banned/unbanned.
+The [`vac`](#vac) property will be updated after this event is emitted.

 ### wallet
 - `hasWallet` - `true` if your account has a Steam Wallet, `false` if not